drrobotk/GCP_stuff/vscode_setup/SSH_firewall.md

 gcloud config set custom_ca_certs_file /Users/user01/gce/certs/corpcerts.pem
 ```

 If you have any issues with any of the methods or steps above, please see the [troubleshooting ssh](https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-ssh) user guide.
+Also the [using IAP for tcp forwarding](https://cloud.google.com/iap/docs/using-tcp-forwarding) user guide.